unoti/arcprize2024/README.md

 Although LLM's are frozen at inference time, there are ways to overcome this limitation.
 One way that others are working on is data augmentation and fine-tuning at inference time, Test Time Training (TTT).
 Another way is Reflexion.

+## Brief summary of ideas
+* Create a hypothesis on how to solve the task
+* Evaluate that hypothesis against the training items, but hold out one of the training items to use for a mini internal evaluation
+* If we fail on the task against the held out item, use reflexion to give self-advice.
+Try the held out item again, and iterate on this up to N times until we succeed.
+* If we don't succeed, hold this one out for deeper analysis later.
+We will use deeper thinking strategies on these at the end using our remaining processing time.
+(Note there is a 12 hour processing time limit.)
+An example embodying the above ideas is in this [ChatGPT log](https://chatgpt.com/share/6740c5a6-4310-8004-8ff1-5d975fbd826d).
+We have reproduced this log as a [pdf here](doc/sample-gpt-log.pdf).

+* Use CoT-SC to run trials multiple times to ensure accuracy.
+* Take advantage of the fact that we can try an item up to 3 times.
+We can use the additional information we gain from having a failed hypothesis to our advantage.
+* We can incorpoate tools to do analysis on the items, for example doing flood fills, copying blocks of data from the input to the output, and other tedious/error prone operations.
+* We can do image analysis to gain additional insights during the deeper analysis phase when needed.

 ## Papers
 * [ReAct: Synergizing Reasoning and Acting in Language Models](https://arxiv.org/abs/2210.03629)
 * [Reflexion: Language Agents with Verbal Reinforcement Learning](https://arxiv.org/pdf/2303.11366)
 * Cot-SC: [Self-Consistency Improves Chain of Thought Reasoning in Language Models](https://arxiv.org/abs/2203.11171)

 ## Resources
 * [ironbar/arc24 repo](https://github.com/ironbar/arc24) Some images came from here
 * [Challenge dataset](https://github.com/fchollet/ARC-AGI/tree/master)
 * [ARC Prize 2024 Kaggle challenge](https://www.kaggle.com/competitions/arc-prize-2024/overview)
 * [ARC Prize Kaggle Leaderboard](https://www.kaggle.com/competitions/arc-prize-2024/leaderboard)
 * [Kaggle Arc Prize Discussion Threads](https://www.kaggle.com/competitions/arc-prize-2024/discussion/545671)
 * [GPT4 ARC Prize Evaluation Paper](https://openreview.net/pdf?id=3rGT5OkzpC)

+## Work plan
+1. Foundations and infrastructure.
+Set up libraries and structure.
+    * Goal: can run a series of LLM calls directed by code and review the session.
+    * Doing LLM calls
+    * Storing sessions
+    * Clean abstractions
+2. Baseline Business Logic
+    * Goal: Establish baseline business logic and do an evaluation of the first 10 or so training items.
+    * Code to evaluate a single training sample
+    * Code to run this across N samples and store the results.
+    * CLI program to run it
+3. Enhancements
+    * Incorporate ideas from the backlog, such as a curated list of strategies, reflexions, and external tools